hudsonz1/Catastrophe_Database/README.md

 There are three main codes in the repository, that have to be launched sequentially to complete the proccess:

 1. orbitdatabase.m: generate a set of initial conditions with parameters chosen by the user.
 Pre-computed orbit family data sets are required.
-It can be found in URL: blablabla).
+It can be found in URL: https://data.mendeley.com/datasets/9j4hk7k9tb/1.

 2. explosiondatabase.m: generate separate .mat containing the data from each propagated explosion.